House of the Vettii: Dionysus discovering Ariadne

 The final mythological scene in the north triclinium is Dionysus discovering Ariadne on the south wall.
-The scene of Dionysis discovering Ariadne was a popular theme in Greek vase painting.
+The scene of Dionysus discovering Ariadne was a popular theme in Greek vase painting.
 It depicts the moment Dionysus discovers Ariadne, the daughter of King Minos and Pasiphae.
 After being abandoned by Theseus, the slayer of the Minotaur, Dionysus finds her sleeping on the island of Naxos and weds her.

 In this scene Ariadne lies on a large leopard skin, with her back to the viewer.
 She wears gold armlets and anklets, tiny blue flowers in her hair, and a yellow mantle with a light-blue border.
 The mantle is wrapped around her legs and pulled up towards her front.
 Her back and bottom are nude.
 She leans against a white pillow with her right elbow and her left arm rests on top of her head, her fingers touching her upper right arm.
 The god of sleep, Hypnos, stands to the right of the image, besides Ariadne's pillow.
 He holds a branch over Ariadne to sprinkle water from a small gold dish in his left hand, inducing sleep.
 Hypnos is winged and garbed in a green undergarment with long sleeves, a light-blue band around his head, and brown boots with a gold lion on the upper edge.
 To the left of the image, Dionysus stands in poor condition.
-From what is able to be deduced, Dionysis stands at a slight three-quarter view, wearing ivy leaves in his hair and a long red mantle that leaves his front exposed.
+From what is able to be deduced, Dionysus stands at a slight three-quarter view, wearing ivy leaves in his hair and a long red mantle that leaves his front exposed.
 He gazes down at Ariadne, a tall thyrsos in his left hand.
 The thyrsos has a circular cluster of leaves and a gold eagle with outstretched wings.
 Next to Dionysus are three satyrs, two to his right and one to his left.
 Two maenads are possibly depicted in the painting.
 One is depicted to the right of Dionysus, wearing a long green garment and leaves in the hair.
 The maenad looks towards Ariadne.
 The other is to the right of Ariadne, looking over her shoulder.
 In the center a satyr lifts an edge of Ariadne's mantle and gestures to her exposed body.
 Cupid is depicted in the lower right corner with his hands clasped around his right leg as he gazes at Ariadne.
 In the left hand corner are a red and blue tambourine and two small gold cymbals.
 A seascape is depicted in the background.